 Best known for being Canada’s longest river, the Mackenzie River is also the longest water route in Canada’s famous network of trails.
 Flowing through the Northwest Territories, it’s also an awe-inspiring way to experience The Great Trail by boat — as long as you’ve got some serious paddling experience under your belt.
 If you’re curious about what the journey entails, check out this fascinating post by Alex McEwen.

 3. It’s where you’ll find one of the longest pedestrian suspension bridge in North America

-Once construction is complete on the Columbia River Skywalk — the bridge is set to open to the public at the end of 2016 — The Great Trail will officially be home to one of the longest pedestrian suspension bridge in the world.
-Located in Trail, BC, the bridge will be 305 metres long, suspended between two 100-foot towers.
+After the Columbia River Skywalk opened to the public in 2016, The Great Trail officially became the home of one of the longest pedestrian suspension bridge in the world.
+Located in Trail, British Columbia, the bridge is 305 metres long and is suspended between two 100-foot towers.

 Photo By TracyLeigh